Economy of Saudi Arabia: SABIC

-The Saudi Arabian Basic Industries Corporation (SABIC was established by a royal decree in 1976 to produce chemicals, polymers, and fertilizers.
+The Saudi Arabian Basic Industries Corporation (SABIC) was established by a royal decree in 1976 to produce chemicals, polymers, and fertilizers.
 In 2008, SABIC was Asia's largest (in terms of market capitalization) and most profitable publicly listed non-oil company, the world's fourth-largest petrochemical company, the second-largest producer of ethylene glycol and methanol in the world, the third-largest producer of polyethylene and overall the fourth-largest producer of polypropylene and polyolefin.
 It ranked 186th as the world's largest corporation on the Fortune Global 500 for 2009.
 Standard & Poor's and Fitch Ratings claimed SABIC to be the world's largest producer of polymers and the Persian Gulf region's largest steel producer for 2005 and assigned SABIC an "A" corporate credit rating.
 In 2008, Fortune 500 ranking records SABIC revenues at $40.2 billion, profits at $5.8 billion, and assets standing at $72.4 billion.

 Ma'aden (company)

 Ma'aden was formed as a Saudi joint stock company on 23 March 1997 for the purpose of facilitating the development of Saudi Arabia's mineral resources.
-Ma'aden's activities have focused on its active gold business which has grown in recent years to include the operation of five gold mines: Mahd Ad Dahab, Al Hajar, Sukhaybarat, Bulghah, and Al Amar.
-Ma'aden is now expanding its activities beyond its gold business with the development of phosphates, aluminium, and other projects.
+Ma'aden's activities have focused on its active gold business which has grown to include the operation of five gold mines: Mahd Ad Dahab, Al Hajar, Sukhaybarat, Bulghah, and Al Amar.
+Ma'aden is expanding its activities beyond its gold business with the development of phosphates, aluminium, and other projects.
 In addition, since its formation, Ma'aden (through the Ministry of Petroleum and Mineral Resources) has collaborated with the government and local legislators to develop a regulatory framework for the governance of the mining industry.

-ICT Services

-Saudi Arabia experienced a boom in computer use since deregulation in 2002.
-The number of PCs per capita grew from 13% of the population owning a computer in 2002 to nearly 43% in 2005, leapfrogging the rest of West Asia.
-By 2018, 50.57% of the population owned computers.
-The electrical and electronic market was estimated to be around $3.5 billion in 2004.

-The Saudi ICT sector has grown significantly over the last decade and is still showing strong growth.
-In 2012, ICT sector spending was recorded at SAR 94 billion, with 13.9% annual growth, and reached approximately SAR 102 billion in 2013, with approximately 14% annual growth.

-The e-commerce market was estimated at just over $1 billion in 2001, and grew to an estimated $7.7 billion in 2021.